ahmadalwy3/ahmadalwy3/How-to-whitelist-a-web-site.md

 Someone posted instructions on reddit: [Any way to whitelist certain youtube channels?](https://www.reddit.com/r/ublock/comments/4x4jol/any_way_to_whitelist_certain_youtube_channels/).

+### Disabling filtering temporarily

+Can be achieved by dynamic filtering: ["turn off uBlock everywhere"](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-turn-off-uBlock-everywhere)

+### Turn off by default (blacklist mode)

+Recommended, official way is to use dynamic fltering ["turn off uBlock everywhere except"](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-turn-off-uBlock-everywhere-except).

+However, can be achieved by specifically crafted [Regular Expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Writing_a_regular_expression_pattern) whitelist directive:

+    /^((?!example\.com|different\.example\.net|another\.example\.org).)*$/

+With this directive all domains put between `|` characters will be treated as _blacklisted_, and uBO will be enabled only on these pages.

 ### Other details

 If you re-enable uBlock by clicking the whitelist button in the popup while a whitelist directive you handcrafted is in effect, your handcrafted whitelist directive will simply be commented out.
 This way you can bring it back to life if ever you un-whitelist by mistake.